Sir James Baskerville1

 John Carey, 3rd Baron Hunsdon of Hunsdon1

-John Carey, 3rd Baron Hunsdon of Hunsdon was born circa 1556.1 He was the son of Henry Carey, 1st Baron Hunsdon of Hunsdon and Ann Morgan.1 He married Mary Hyde, daughter of Leonard Hyde, on 20 December 1576 at Little Chesterfield, Essex, England.1 He died circa April 1617 at Hunsdon, Herefordshire, England.1 He was buried on 7 April 1617 at Hunsdon, Herefordshire, England.1 His will (dated 31 March 1617) was probated on 16 April 1617.1
+John Carey, 3rd Baron Hunsdon of Hunsdon was born circa 1556.1 He was the son of Henry Carey, 1st Baron Hunsdon of Hunsdon and Ann Morgan.1 He married Mary Hyde, daughter of Leonard Hyde, on 20 December 1576 at Little Chesterfield, Essex, EnglandG.1 He died circa 4 April 1617 at Hunsdon, Hertfordshire, EnglandG.1 He was buried on 7 April 1617 at Hunsdon, Hertfordshire, EnglandG.1 His will was proven (by probate) on 16 April 1617.1

 Children of John Carey, 3rd Baron Hunsdon of Hunsdon and Mary Hyde